rockcrafters/chiselled-jre/README.md

 ## Image characteristics

-This section highlights differences with `eclipse-temurin:8u352-b08-jre-jammy` image (as at the time of writing 8u362 is not yet deployed to Jammy).
+This section highlights differences with the `eclipse-temurin:8u352-b08-jre-jammy` image (as at the time of writing, 8u362 is not yet deployed to Jammy).

 ### Image size